nickmvincent/cmpt120_fall2024/lecture_src/deck_10.md

 ---

-# overview of content and reminder of learning outcomes
+## Overview of content and reminder of learning outcomes (slide 2)

+### Modules

-- Image process and 2D list / 3D list manipulation:
+- Image processing and 2D list / 3D list manipulation:
   - How pixel colors are represented by RGB values
   - How to pass global variables into local scope
   - That you can to directly return a Boolean expression in a function without using if statement in the function (e.g. `return x > 10`)